-Many small business owners are surprised if a lender asks for a personal guarantee when they apply for a business loan.
+Many small business owners are surprised if a lender asks for a personal guarantee when they apply for business loans.
 Most lenders, including online lenders like OnDeck, require personal guarantees.
 It reduces the lender’s risk associated with the loan because it gives the lenders the right to pursue a borrower’s personal assets if your business fails to repay the debt.

 Because this is a standard practice for most lenders that offer loans to small businesses, it’s nothing to be alarmed about, but it is important you understand how personal guarantees work and what it might mean for your personal finances—in addition to what it means for your business.